Zeioth/zeioth-lutris/game-installers/quake-champions/performance-guide.md

 As long as your hardware has no bottlenecks, you can expect this kind of performance.
 [See video](https://www.youtube.com/watch?v=oHMOgV-8heM&t).

-Making your game look smoother through hardware
+Making QC look smoother through hardware
 ------------------------------------------------------------

 **Will a 144Hz screen improve my gaming experience?**